EiffL/LLMAssistedResearch/README.md

 ### Step II: Getting the results working (a tiny amount of ChatGPT here for coding)
 It took me a couple of hours to make this [notebook](main/notebooks/NzInference.ipynb).
 ChatGPT was no help there, the code I needed was very specialized, and also I reused a bunch of existing code.
 It did generate a mostly correct code for a normalizing flow though ^^ but in the end I used my own.

-If you are curious btw, here are my posteriors on the source galaxy n(z) in a DES Y1 3x2pt analysis, without assuming any knowledge of photometric redshifts for the lensing source galaxies:
+For the experts: If you are curious btw, here are my posteriors on the source galaxy n(z) in a DES Y1 3x2pt analysis, without assuming any knowledge of photometric redshifts for the lensing source galaxies:

 ![image](https://user-images.githubusercontent.com/861591/206940145-5175eb90-d641-4918-a6b4-1c0ade2ac478.png)